Thompson's

 In 1985 the Federation of International Touch was formed in Melbourne with Canada, USA, Fiji, New Zealand, Papua New Guinea and Australia the inaugural members.
 The world wide expansion of the sport was the vision of Peter Rooney and Phil Smith.

 No sporting event takes place without the dedicated officials who run the organisation.
-Attached are the records of the Officials who have served the International Touch Body since Paul Eggers became their first President back in 1986 and the Federations Life Members Honour Board.
+Attached are the records of the Officials who have served the International Touch Body since Paul Eggers became their first President back in 1986 and more great volunteers appear on the Federations Honour Boards.

 Old Newsletters